vanoirzacaron/iomad-realestateedu/lib/editor/tiny/plugins/html/readme_moodle.txt

 cd amd
 grunt

-The build.sh script should display the latest versions of the libraries in order to update thirdpartylibs.xml with the new version numbers.
+Once the process is complete update thirdpartylibs.xml with the new version numbers.